shibali24/m1_shibali/README.md

 ## How the chain works

 The system keeps track of how likely it is to move from one state to another.
-For example, if it is currently in `fire_cackling`, there might be a 40% chance it stays there, a 20% chance it moves to `running_water`, and smaller chances for the other sounds.
+For example, if it is currently in `fire_crackling`, there might be a 40% chance it stays there, a 20% chance it moves to `running_water`, and smaller chances for the other sounds.
 These probabilities are all written into the transition matrix at the top of the code.

 ---